centaurialpha/edis/README.rst

 What is this?
 =============

-**Edis** is a free cross-platform IDE for C programming language, developed in pure Python, using PyQt for the UI, has simple interface but with advanced functionalities, is based on simplicity: *¡write, compile and run!*
+**Edis** is a free cross-platform IDE for C programming language, developed in pure Python, using PyQt for the UI, has simple interface but with advanced functionalities.

 .. image:: ./src/images/sources/edis_screenshot.png